benzookapi/shopify-barebone-app-sample/docs/postpurchase.md

 The app handles `OPTIONS /postpurchase` before React Router.
 Extension runtimes often trigger a CORS preflight, so the actual `POST` is never sent if the preflight fails.

+Only the merchant-facing setup action uses Direct API access.
+Product lookup, changeset signing, and customer review updates remain on the app server because they process verified post-purchase tokens and, for signing, require the app secret.

 ## Common Pitfalls

 - Post-purchase eligibility has payment-method and checkout limitations; the extension is not guaranteed to appear after every order.